cfpb/design-manual/guides/accessible-interfaces.md

 #### Manage focus

-From a browser’s perspective, only one element on a webpage has “focus” at a given time.
-It is vital to the user experience to manage this well.
+Whe users navigate a webpage using the keyboard or another alternative input device, only one element on the page will be in focus at a given time.

 </div>